Paper #36. Commanding & Controlling the OODA Loop: Iran’s Narrative Strategy

 ”Implicit guidance & control” is feeding our Observations and Sensations into a tacitly narrated Orientation

-Observe & Orient fit into the narrative; Decide & Act comply with the narrative
+Observe & Orient fit into the narrative; Decide & Act comply with the narrative (like a biased AI).

 As an assembled weapon system, narrative functions as follows: